RoaringBitmap/RoaringBitmap/.github/PULL_REQUEST_TEMPLATE.md

 ### Automated Checks

 - [ ] I have run `./gradlew test` and made sure that my PR does not break any unit test.
-- [ ] I have run `./gradlew checkstyleMain` or the equivalent and corrected the formatting warnings reported.